 This park is just off the road on the southern end of Big Sur.
 Its famous feature is McWay Falls, a thin waterfall that cascades into the Pacific Ocean.
 If you don’t have a ton of time to enter the park, there is a pullout just before the park, on the right side, that you can view that waterfall from.

 After Julia Pfeiffer, the roads of Big Sur will become much more windy and long.
-Put on some of you favorite tuns or podcasts and enjoy it
+Put on some of you favorite tunes or podcasts and enjoy it.

 17. Morro Beach

-Once you hit the town of Morro Beach, stop to enjoy its lovely downtown!
+Once you hit the town of Morro Beach, stop to enjoy downtown!
 It is full of restaurants featuring fresh and delicious seafood (one of my favorites is Morro Bay Oyster Company!)

 18. Santa Barbara